If you decide to leave your home, reduce the number of interactions you have with people.

 Officers may wear personal protective equipment, and they may ask you to be interviewed outside your home or business.
 They may speak to you while standing 6 feet away.
 At the station, you may be asked to communicate with our officers through the lobby telephone.

 The Fire Department instituting social distancing and reducing the use of the firehouse whenever possible.
-They are performing remote/virtual drills.
+Meetings and trainings must practice physical distancing.
 They have adapted protocols, decontamination standards, gear, and cleaning schedule to reduce risk.

-The Department of Public Works reduced capacity and the department was working in a split shift where 50% of staff remained at home in a "state of readiness."
-On May 26, the department increased staffing beyond 50% to address increasing needs for essential services.
-The Department has been increased facility cleaning, supported Columbia Memorial Hospital readiness, and is supporting other departments.
+The Department of Public Works has been increased facility cleaning, supported Columbia Memorial Hospital readiness, and is supporting other departments.
 Meanwhile, there are several long-term projects that are being advanced as time-permits.

-- No more than 6 people shall use the park at one time
+- No more than 6 people shall use the park at one time; and

 - Park users shall keep at least 6 feet distance between themselves and other people who are not otherwise quarantined together.